-Advertising can be a great way to make money from your blog.
-But, it can also be a bit of a hassle to manage.
+Although advertising can be a great way to make money from your blog, it can also be a bit of a hassle to manage.

-If you want to Advertising on your blog, you should use a Ad Network to manage your ad placements.
+If you want to advertise on your blog, you should use an Ad Network to manage your ad placements.

 To start advertising on your blog, you can sign up for an ad network like Ezoic (they pay more than Google Adsense).
 When your blog starts getting more than 100,000 page views a month you can monetize with Adthrive.